Tsarenir/website/project/about.md

 As well as thank you to all of our current and future contributors.

+## Community Team
+A thank you to all of our community team members, you can find them on via Discord disguised in a blue name.

 ## License
 We're using GPL-3.0 license, which will be here in a few days.